Shikata-GaNai/Shikata-GaNai.github.io/README.md

 # You shouldn't be here.
+There's nothing interesting.